plogs/asopposedtowhat.com/content/posts/biased-tax-audits.md

 (Note: There is also Asian/White disproportionality.
 Not all Asian suppression can be attributed to Black privilege.)

-Did slavery and Jim Crow and systemic racism somehow give Black players _basketball super powers_?
+Did a history of slavery and Jim Crow and systemic racism somehow give Black players _basketball super powers_?
 Maybe, that's one explanation, but truth be told, we don't actually know.

-But we don't have to know.
+And maybe we don't need to know.
 Because we can see.
-And this glaring disproportionality strikes many as racist and unfair and socially unjust.
-If you just look at the numbers, you can see that it's wrong.
+And the glaring disproportionality strikes many as racist and unfair and socially unjust.
+If you just look at the numbers, that's obviously the case;
+you can see that it's wrong.

 How do we fix the wrong?
 How do we stamp out the injustice?
-How do we paper over nasty reverberations from the past and renovate our world today?
+How do we paper over the nasty reverberations from society's past mistakes and renovate our world today?

 One solution is to change the rules of basketball and give Asians five points per basket instead of the usual two.
 This would likely